LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 layout: post
 title: How to add a Google Custom Search site to your Ghost blog
 ---
-I could already tell from the search results, adding a Google Custom search box to your Casper theme on your Ghost blog, might not be as straight forward as promised in the tutorials.
+I could already tell from the search results, adding a Google Custom search box to your Casper theme on your Ghost blog, might not be as straight forward as promised in the tutorials. <br />
 I didn't like the look and feel of it on my main page, so I chose to make an extra static search site.

 ### Create a Google Custom search engine